NEWS / Blog / Get to know Michelle Whitfield-Jones, ACE's new membership and events director

 GET TO KNOW MICHELLE WHITFIELD-JONES, ACE'S NEW MEMBERSHIP AND EVENTS DIRECTOR

 Michelle Whitfield-Jones brings over 15 years of experience in building communities around knowledge, innovation, and collaboration across a range of sectors, from science and technology to construction.
-Now ACE’s new membership and events director, she shares her journey into consultancy and engineering, her vision for engaging members, and her plans to make ACE events even more impactful for the industry.
+As ACE’s new membership and events director, she shares her journey into consultancy and engineering, her vision for engaging members, and her plans to make ACE events even more impactful for the industry.

 Can you tell us a bit about your journey so far and what drew you to the consultancy and engineering sector?